AllisonDing/data_science_machine_learning_conversational_agent/README.md

+# Conversational ML Agent

+A conversational data science and machine learning agent powered by NVIDIA GPUs.
+You can interact with it using natural language to run data exploration and machine learning tasks with minimal setup.

+---

-## Titanic Dataset
+## 📊 Dataset

-This project uses the [Titanic dataset from Kaggle](https://www.kaggle.com/datasets/yasserh/titanic-dataset?select=Titanic-Dataset.csv).
+This project uses the Kaggle [Titanic-Dataset.csv](https://www.kaggle.com/datasets/yasserh/titanic-dataset?select=Titanic-Dataset.csv).

 Download the dataset and place it in the `data/` directory before running the agent.

+For performance testing, you can also use **Titanic-Dataset-1.csv**, an extrapolated version scaled to 1M rows.
+This larger dataset is useful for demonstrating GPU acceleration.

 ---